T

 park

-Directly accessible from the Louvre.
+Directly adjacent to the Louvre.

 3. Afternoon